shakacode/react_on_rails/README.md

 1. Examples in [spec/dummy/app/views/react_router](spec/dummy/app/views/react_router) and follow to the JavaScript code in the [spec/dummy/client/app/startup/ServerRouterApp.jsx](spec/dummy/client/app/startup/ServerRouterApp.jsx).

 ## Deployment
 * Version 6.0 puts the necessary precompile steps automatically in the rake precompile step.
-You can, however, disable this by setting certain values to nil in the [config/react_on_rails.rb](config/react_on_rails.rb).
+You can, however, disable this by setting certain values to nil in the [config/initializers/react_on_rails.rb](spec/dummy/config/initializers/react_on_rails.rb).
+  * `config.symlink_non_digested_assets_regex`: Set to nil to turn off the setup of non-js assets.
+  * `npm_build_production_command`: Set to nil to turn off the precompilation of the js assets.
 * See the [Heroku Deployment](docs/additional-reading/heroku-deployment.md) doc for specifics regarding Heroku.
 * If you're using the node server for server rendering, you may want to do your own AWS install.
 We'll have more docs on this in the future.